samco-sdk/Python-SDK/README.md

 }
 ```
 ### IndexHistoricalCandleData:
-Gets the Index historical candle data such as Open, high, low, close, last traded price and volume within specific dates for a specific index.
+The IndexHistoricalCandleData function `get_index_candle_data()` gets the Index historical candle data such as Open, high, low, close, last traded price and volume within specific dates for a specific index.
 From date is mandatory.
 End date is optional and defaults to Today.
-The IndexHistoricalCandleData function name in python is `get_index_candle_data()`

 #### Parameters:
 ```python